Nikolay Markarov: Biography and professional activity

 Nikolai Markarov managed to find in his work such a hand movement, a line that would talk about the nature of a man and of the divinity of a man.
 We are captivated by so soft, friendly, love game of the artist with paper space.
 It's a very rare, just exceptional phenomenon.
-Nowadays such masters are few.
+Nowadays, such masters are few.
 I think that he will be recalled very often.
 His wealth of nature is not confined only to graphics.
 Nikolai Markarov was also a theater artist and a poet, and an illustrator of many books, including his own ones.
 He was gifted by nature and did not know restraints in his imagination, and this fantasy is a kind of discovery of the world for us.
 The main theme of Nikolai Markarov is the image of beauty, the image of a woman, his companion or just the one met by his enamored eye, a caught character, and he immediately embodies them with simple means.
 Nikolai Markarov seems to catch a glimpse of a face in a crowd; he grabs beautiful faces and wants to remember them, as found little treasures.
 Sometimes these images are pinched out, the line is so solid, being the formula of the character, and the other vice versa are very lazy, very naughty.
-It is this combination of confidence and freedom that is particularly interesting, because the artist was coming from one method to another and was not afraid to experiment.
-Nikolai Markarov has left wonderful heritage for us.
+It is this combination of confidence and freedom that is particularly interesting because the artist was coming from one method to another and was not afraid to experiment.
+Nikolai Markarov has left a wonderful heritage for us.
 The artist remains alive for us, a living master, who tells us that we need to endure routine and everyday life philosophically patiently and even heroically and try to rise above it.
 Nikolai Markarov entered a cohort of selected artists, who knew how and what to say.